Richajaishwal0/Secure-Authentication-System-using-digital-certificate/README.md

 <!-- screenshot: CRL page -->

 **Audit Log**
 Every CA operation is recorded in a hash-chained log.
 The chain integrity status is shown at the top — green means untampered.
 Each entry shows timestamp, action, subject, serial, and the SHA-256 chain hash.
+The log can be cleared by the admin.

 <!-- screenshot: audit log with chain integrity -->